tai1nguyen/dnd-gadgetzan-gazette/overview.md

 Characters who overtly engage in criminal behavior are quickly cornered and arrested by members of the City Watch.
 Those charged with committing a crime are brought before a magister to be judged.
 Advocates might intercede on behalf of the characters if they have allied themselves with influential NPCs and factions.

-Gadgetzan has a growing crime problem and, as such, its laws are strictly enforced.
+Crime in Gadgetzan is growing problem, as such, its laws are strictly enforced.
 It's possible that the adventure could end with one or more of the characters being exiled, sentenced to several years of hard labor, imprisoned, or put to death.
 If that's how their adventure ends, so be it.
 Hopefully, your next group will fare better.

 ### Getting About
 Gadgetzan is a city of broad boulevards that thrum with traffic.
 All day and well into the night, a bewildering melee of wagons, carts, horse and pony riders, carriages, buggies, hire-coaches, and automobiles surge through its major thoroughfares.
 Fortunately, most roads are flanked by paved sidewalks that give pedestrians plenty of space, and most of the widest roads have raised dividers that allow an individual crossing a street a safe space to step out of the fray and wait for traffic to pass.